Block Storage CSI

 Caution

-In the case of volumes with termination protection, PersistentVolumeClaim is deleted but the actual volume is maintained.
+In the case of volumes set with return protection, PersistentVolumeClaim is deleted but the actual volume is maintained.

 You can delete the actual volume on the NAVER Cloud Platform console.